JulietteCoetmeur/Beeznessly/README.md

 1. Register
 2. Login
 3. Ask for a new password
-4. Upload a logo , profil picture and banner for their expert page
+4. Upload a logo , profil picture and banner for your public expert page
-5. Create, Edit and Upload their ebooks
+5. Create, Edit and Upload ebooks
-6. See who downloads their ebooks and how much
+6. See who downloads your ebooks and how many downloads you had foreach ebook
-7. See who send a message
+7. Access to messages send from entrepeneurs from your public expert page

   As a entrepreneur you can:
 1. Register